An Overview of Male Urinary Incontinence

 - Cancer treatment external beam radiation

 If you are a man suffering from urinary incontinence, your first step is to see your urologist.
 He or she will take you through a list of diagnostic tests to determine the cause of your problem.
 From here, he or she will be able to decide your best option for male incontinence treatment.
 There is a list of treatments for urinary incontinence, and no reason why you must suffer from it for the rest of your life.

 Most doctors will begin with the most simple and least invasive procedures, such as discussions about planning your trips to the bathroom and psychotherapy.
 The next step may be a discussion about medication.
 There are a handful of medications on the market that have been found to be helpful in more severe cases of urinary incontinence.

 If the less invasive and more conservative approach doesn’t fit with your situation, there are surgical procedures that can help.
 The surgery most commonly performed in the event of urinary incontinence is the placement of an artificial sphincter.
 As is shown in the picture, this includes the use of a cuff, a pressure-regulating balloon, and a pump (located in the scrotum), which work together to prevent urine from leaking until you are ready to do so.
 When ready, you manually maneuver the pump which then allows urine to be drained from the bladder.

-Other urinary incontinence treatment options for men include:
+Other male incontinence treatment options include:

 Male Swing- In this procedure, a piece of mesh cloth is used to lift the bladder so that Urine cannot escape until the male consciously chooses to relieve himself.